Documentation

 Human tasks are essential components of a workflow because they:

-2. Facilitate approvals and authorizations: In many business processes, approvals and authorizations from specific individuals or departments are necessary.
-The workflow system enable human tasks and approvals to be integrated seamlessly into the workflow, ensuring that the process adheres to organizational policies and guidelines.
+• Facilitate approvals and authorizations: In many business processes, approvals and authorizations from specific individuals or departments are necessary.
+The workflow system enables human tasks and approvals to be integrated seamlessly into the workflow, ensuring that the process adheres to organizational policies and guidelines.

-4. Manage exceptions and contingencies: In cases where an workflow encounters an exception or unforeseen circumstance, a human task can be used to alert relevant personnel, who can then assess the situation and take appropriate action.
+• Manage exceptions and contingencies: In cases where a workflow encounters an exception or unforeseen circumstance, a human task can be used to alert relevant personnel, who can then assess the situation and take appropriate action.

 Human tasks play a vital role in workflow automation by bridging the gap between automation and human expertise.
 They ensure that processes run smoothly and effectively while still leveraging the benefits of automation for efficiency and productivity gains.